Dookoo2/AVX2-SHA256-and-RIPEMD160/README.md

-# 🚀 Fast Hash Libraries: SHA-256 and RIPEMD-160
+# 🚀 AVX2 Hash Libraries: SHA-256 and RIPEMD-160

 This repository contains highly optimized implementations of the **SHA-256** and **RIPEMD-160** hash functions, designed for maximum performance using **AVX2**.
 These libraries achieve exceptional speed and are suitable for high-throughput cryptographic applications such as blockchain, data integrity verification, and research.
 The folders contain example programs that compute: